Ice Sculptor

 While your job sounds really cool (haha) and unique, do you ever get bored with it?
 If you quit sculpting tomorrow, what would you go and do?

-Asked by Stew over 9 years ago
+Asked by Stew almost 10 years ago

 The timing of your question is very good; I was working on a blog entry earlier where I touched on a very similar question.
 I'd have to say that it's tough to get excited to carve things that you've carved over and over again.
 Especially if they want it "just the way you carved it last time."
 Sculptures that fit in this category for me include fleur-de-lis's (very popular in New Orleans), hearts with doves, and hearts with swans.
 All of these are very popular for weddings in my area.
 While I appreciate that the ice sculpture is important to them since it's a very big day for them, sometimes I wish for a little more creativity.
 But hey, nobody's forcing me to do this job, and I do get to decide which jobs I take and which ones I don't.
 So if I'm bored by certain types of sculptures, I have only myself to blame.